-MEG is based on the book, MEG: A Novel of Deep Terror, and is the first book that Steve Alten has ever published.
+The film is based on the book "MEG: A Novel of Deep Terror," the first book that author Steve Alten ever published.

 At one point, Jason Statham's character, Jonas, jumps into the water and starts singing to himself, "Just keep swimming, just keep swimming..."
 This is an homage to the character Dory in Finding Nemo (2003), which the song comes from.